Data Processing Addendum

 Application Programming Interface (API) access: Public product APIs may be accessed using an API key.

-- Preventing Unauthorized Product Use
+ii) Preventing Unauthorized Product Use

 Access controls: Network access control mechanisms are designed to prevent network traffic using unauthorized protocols from reaching the product infrastructure.
 The technical measures include Virtual Private Cloud (VPC) implementations, security group assignment, and traditional firewall rules.

 Intrusion detection and prevention: Ably has implemented a Web Application Firewall (WAF) solution to protect internet-accessible applications.
 The WAF is designed to identify and prevent attacks against publicly available network services.

-Static code analysis: Security reviews of code stored in Ably’s source code repositories is performed, checking for identifiable software flaws and known vulnerabilities.
+Static code analysis: Security reviews of code stored in Ably’s source code repositories is performed, checking for identifiable software flaws, and known vulnerabilities.

 Penetration testing: Ably maintains relationships with industry recognized penetration testing service providers for regular penetration tests.
 The intent of the penetration tests is to identify and resolve foreseeable attack vectors and potential abuse scenarios.

-- Limitations of Privilege & Authorization Requirements
+iii) Limitations of Privilege & Authorization Requirements

 Product access: A subset of Ably’s employees have access to the products and to customer data via controlled interfaces.
 The intent of providing access to a subset of employees is to provide effective customer support, to troubleshoot potential problems, to detect and respond to security incidents and implement data security.
 Access is enabled through “just in time” requests for access; all such requests are logged.